johnko/mixxx-novation-launchpad/README.md

 * Launchpad S and install.sh
 * dynamic this.deckone (change it manually in script) to support 4 deck layouts
 * beatmeter is renamed to beatblinker, and set to left/right buttons
+* shapes with showshape and animateshapestimer, stop animation with stop button